swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 - by the code within the task group itself (e.g., using `next()` repeatedly until it returns `nil`, described below), or
 - implicitly in the task group itself when returning from the `body`.

 By default, the task group will schedule child tasks added to the group on the default global concurrent executor.
-The `startingChildTasksOn` argument can be provided to override this behavior.
+In the future is is likely that it will be possible to customize the executor tasks are started on with an optional executor parameter to `spawn`, e.g. like `startingChildTasksOn:`.

 ##### Spawning TaskGroup child tasks